omerhalid/cpp_data_structures/graphs.md

         Incidence Matrix: A 2D array of size V x E, where V is the number of vertices and E is the number of edges in a graph.
 If edge e is incident on vertex v, then M[v][e] = 1, otherwise 0.
 For undirected graphs, since an edge incident on vertex v is the same as an edge incident on vertex v, we have M[v][e] = 1.

+        When to use which representation?:
+            Adjacency Matrix: Good if the graph is dense, i.e. the number of edges is close to the number of vertices squared.
+            Adjacency List: Better if the graph is sparse, i.e. the number of edges is close to the number of vertices.
+(Sparse means that the number of edges is very less compared to the number of vertices)
+            Edge List: Better if the graph is very sparse, i.e. the number of edges is close to the number of vertices.
+            Incidence Matrix: Better if the graph is dense, i.e. the number of edges is close to the number of vertices squared.

 Where Are Graphs Used?